Skip to content

 🎯

-Bottom line: Gospel = Jesus died for our sins, was buried, rose again (1 Corinthians 15:3-4).
-Salvation = trusting Jesus as Savior and Lord—not just intellectually, but SURRENDERING to Him.
-GOAL: Children who genuinely trust Christ, understand what they're believing, grow in relationship with Jesus.
-Keys: (1) Everyone has SINNED (Romans 3:23), (2) Sin's penalty = DEATH (Romans 6:23), (3) Jesus DIED for our sins, ROSE again (1 Corinthians 15:3-4), (4) Salvation = FAITH in Jesus (Ephesians 2:8-9, not works), (5) Confess Jesus as Lord (Romans 10:9-10), (6) Assurance = based on God's PROMISE (1 John 5:13), (7) Genuine faith produces FRUIT (James 2:17—faith without works is dead).
+Bottom line: The gospel is that Jesus died for our sins, was buried, and rose again (1 Corinthians 15:3-4).
+Salvation means trusting Jesus as Savior and Lord, not just intellectually, but SURRENDERING to Him.
+GOAL: Children who genuinely trust Christ, understand what they're believing, and grow in relationship with Jesus.
+Keys: (1) Everyone has SINNED (Romans 3:23), (2) Sin's penalty is DEATH (Romans 6:23), (3) Jesus DIED for our sins and ROSE again (1 Corinthians 15:3-4), (4) Salvation is FAITH in Jesus (Ephesians 2:8-9, not works), (5) Confess Jesus as Lord (Romans 10:9-10), (6) Assurance is based on God's PROMISE (1 John 5:13), (7) Genuine faith produces FRUIT (James 2:17, faith without works is dead).

 📖Biblical Foundation: The Gospel Message

 • 1 John 5:13 - You may know you have eternal life: 'I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.'
-Assurance = possible!
+Assurance is possible.
 Not 'I hope,' but 'I KNOW.'
 Based on God's PROMISE, not feelings.
 Teach: If you've trusted Jesus, you CAN KNOW you're saved.
 It's based on God's promise, not your feelings or performance.

 🎯